GameZnFlix: Marketing

 From February 2004 through the 2005 Super Bowl GameZnFlix maintained a television advertisement campaign, some of which featured the actor Ben Curtis (best known as "The Dell Dude" in advertisements for Dell, Inc.).

 A pilot marketing program with electronics retailer Circuit City from November 2005 to March 2006 was extended to a full co-marketing agreement with all US stores offering prepaid subscriptions and other promotional efforts by Circuit City (flyers, online, etc.).
 All stores were participating as of December 2006.

-Throughout 2006, GameZnFlix sponsored of a bicycle racing team in and around Tennessee and several watercraft competitions throughout the United States.
+Throughout 2006, GameZnFlix sponsored a bicycle racing team in Tennessee and several watercraft competitions throughout the United States.
 They increased Internet advertising with Internet service providers and started an affiliate program.
 They also teamed up with McDonald's and ClickCaster in a cross-country series of promotional events featuring tour buses, Ridge Racer 6 gaming competitions, outdoor movie showings, and other activities.
 Other tie-ins included Circuit City stores, ClickCaster broadcasts from on-site locations, and contributions to the Ronald McDonald House and other local charities.